 In many cases, traditional air purifiers are more effective than an ionizer too, which means they are better at removing particles that may irritate your asthma.

 For more information about the differences between these two air purifiers, we have another article that goes more in-depth on this topic here: HEPA air purifier vs ionizer.

 With more information, you’ll be able to make a better decision about which air purifier option is right for you.

 After reading this guide, you now know are ionizers bad for asthma.

 As you discovered, air ionizers can irritate the lungs and respiratory tract of people who have asthma, COPD, or bronchitis.

 So, ionizers are not the best choice for people with those conditions.

 Additionally, some ionizers also produce trace levels of ozone, which can further irritate the lungs.
 And, some models double as ozone generators which are not safe for anyone to be around while they’re operating.

 If you’re hoping to improve the indoor air quality of your home, there are other types of air purifiers that will work better for you.

-Check out our best air purifiers for asthma and allergies reviews to find one that will work best for you.
+Check out our best air purifier for asthma and allergies to find one that will work best for you.